compositeurdigital/compositeurdigital.github.io/UX/en/index.md

 Discover how to interact with *Compositeur Digital UX*.

 ### [Organise content](organise_content/index.md)
-Learn how to build your own universes and what type of content you can use.
+Learn how to build your own environment and what type of content you can use.

 ### [Purchase a license](purchase_license.md)
 How a license can be purchased using *Compositeur Digital UX*.